rupaksaikrishnayerramsetti/KEOPBackend/README.md

 # KEOPBackend

-Implementation of Keep Everything at One Place project using MERN stack
+Implementation of the Keep Everything at One Place project Backend using ASP.NET WEB API

 This is the drive link for the video recording of the manager-level conference